Skip to main content

 When to stop and call a tech

-Call when the leak is coming from inside the tub, the pump, or the sump seal, when the door spring or hinge has failed, or when you have replaced the gasket and it still leaks.
+Call when the leak is coming from inside the tub, the pump, or the sump seal, when the door spring or hinge has failed, or when your inspection shows a worn or damaged gasket.
 Those jobs mean pulling the unit out from under the counter and tilting it, which is awkward in a built-in run and easy to damage the connections or the floor.
 They also need the right OEM part for your model rather than a universal seal that won’t seat.

 If the water has been running for a while, check the cabinet floor and the subfloor for soft spots before you keep using the machine.
 A slow front leak does its real damage out of sight.